danvim/react-pdfmake-reconciler/README.md

 ### PdfPreview

-`<PdfPreview>` provides an easy way to render your React PDF Make Reconciler JSX in the browser.
+`<PdfPreview>` provides an easy way to render your React pdfmake Reconciler JSX in the browser.
 You can also debug your PDF JSX using the [React Developer Tools](https://chromewebstore.google.com/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) browser extension.

 ```tsx
 import { FC, StrictMode } from "react";